cowtowncoder/java-json-performance-benchmarks/README.md

 Json-io is not (yet) included because it seems to require JSON content to be specifically written by `json-io` itself, and not accept standard json representation (probably since it requires type information embedded).

-#### Reading items as "untyped" (`Map`) from String
+#### Reading 10 items as "untyped" (`Map`) from String

+% java -Xmx256m -jar target/microbenchmarks.jar ".*DZoneReadMap.*read10FromString.*" -wi 4 -i 5 -f 9

+# Run complete.
+Total time: 00:10:26

-Benchmark                                Mode  Cnt     Score    Error  Units DZoneReadMapBoon.read1kFromString       thrpt   95  4908.977 ± 64.932  ops/s
+Benchmark                                Mode  Cnt       Score      Error  Units DZoneReadMapJacksonJr.read10FromString  thrpt   45  233240.208 ± 2844.701  ops/s
-DZoneReadMapJacksonJr.read1kFromString  thrpt   95  2444.146 ± 27.406  ops/s
+DZoneReadMapBoon.read10FromString       thrpt   45  216714.713 ± 2328.799  ops/s
-DZoneReadMapJackson.read1kFromString    thrpt   95  2116.899 ± 25.963  ops/s
+DZoneReadMapJackson.read10FromString    thrpt   45  197597.668 ± 2092.722  ops/s
-DZoneReadMapGSON.read1kFromString       thrpt   95  1687.396 ± 17.711  ops/s
+DZoneReadMapGSON.read10FromString       thrpt   45  154916.876 ± 1355.639  ops/s
-DZoneReadMapJsonMoshi.read1kFromString  thrpt   95   886.267 ±  5.675  ops/s
+DZoneReadMapJohnzon.read10FromString    thrpt   45   75610.515 ±  469.744  ops/s
-DZoneReadMapJohnzon.read1kFromString    thrpt   95   763.741 ±  8.208  ops/s
+DZoneReadMapJsonIO.read10FromString     thrpt   45   28445.343 ±  279.304  ops/s
-DZoneReadMapJsonIO.read1kFromString     thrpt   95   329.130 ±  6.042  ops/s
+DZoneReadMapJsonMoshi.read10FromString  thrpt   45   86168.309 ± 1428.668  ops/s

-In this test, `Boon` is the somewhat surprising winner, and by clear margin: twice as fast as the second contestant `jackson-jr`.
+In this test, `Boon` has performance slightly exceeding standard Jackson (and only slightly below `jackson-jr`); GSON coming in relatively close, and other options being significantly slower.

 Boon seems to specifically optimized for the combination of "untyped" (Lists, Maps) result, and use of `String` as input.
+In fact, with bigger input size, `Boon` is the fastest library.